MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Invoke-MgMarkChatReadForUser.md

 ## SYNOPSIS
 Mark a chat as read for a user.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaMarkChatReadForUser](/powershell/module/Microsoft.Graph.Beta.Teams/Invoke-MgBetaMarkChatReadForUser?view=graph-powershell-beta)

 ## SYNTAX